Skip to main content

 2. Optionally read an overview of the FairCom record buffer APIs.

-Select from the following methods to compile this tutorial.
+Select from the following methods to compile the tutorial source code.

 This tutorial requires the Microsoft Windows SDK to be installed on your computer.